 This course offers a detailed algebra and trigonometry continuation of PHYS-1410.
 Topics will include electricity, magnetism, and optics.
-Additional topics from the areas of thermal physics, waves, and modern physics may also be covered.
+Additional topics from the areas of oscillations and waves, thermal physics, and modern physics may also be covered.

 Elementary General Physics II with Algebra & Trigonometry Lab